IBM Cloud Docs

 Power Virtual Server provides AIX and IBM i stock images.
 The operating system version levels of the stock images are subject to change.

-The Power Virtual Server also provides Linux® stock images.
-You might select a Linux stock image that is provided by IBM or bring your own Red Hat Linux Enterprise (RHEL) and SUSE Linux Enterprise Server (SLES) image OVA format.
-For a Linux subscription, you might opt to use a full Linux® subscription for Power Virtual Server or obtain the subscription for the Linux operating system directly from the vendor.
+IBM Power Virtual Server also provides Linux® stock images.
+You can select a Linux stock image that is provided by IBM or bring your own Red Hat Linux Enterprise (RHEL) and SUSE Linux Enterprise Server (SLES) image OVA format.
+For a Linux subscription, you can opt to use a full Linux® subscription for Power Virtual Server or obtain the subscription for the Linux operating system directly from the vendor.
 For more information about how to create an OVA format Linux image, see deploying a Linux virtual machine.

 Linux for SAP workloads